ire2/PolarPairs/README.md

 ### Prerequisites

 - CUGL engine set up for mobile deployment
-- CMake and Android NDK (if building for Android)
+- CMake, Android NDK, or Apple (Best in Apple and Android)
 - Git LFS (for asset management, if needed)

 ### Build Instructions